hollyschinsky/phonegap-workshop/index.md

 title: PhoneGap Workshop
 ---

-## What are we building?
+## What You Will Build
 In this workshop you will learn how to create a mobile Conference Application using PhoneGap with HTML, JavaScript and CSS.
 Best practices and performance techniques will also be taught as you complete each module.

 ![](images/app-preview.png)

-## What You Will Learn:
+## What You Will Learn

-- How to create and build (compile and package) a PhoneGap project using the CLI (Command Line Interface).
+- How to create, build and run a PhoneGap project using the CLI (Command Line Interface).

-- How to create a PhoneGap project using the PhoneGap Desktop App.

-- How to test a PhoneGap project using the PhoneGap Developer App on your mobile device.
+- How to test your app immediately using the PhoneGap Developer App on your mobile device, even without an SDK installed.

-- How to use different data storage strategies.

-- How to build an application using a single-page architecture and HTML templates.

-- How to handle specific mobile challenges such as touch events, scrolling, styling, page transitions, etc.
+- How to handle specific mobile challenges such as touch events, scrolling, styling and page transitions

-- How to use several PhoneGap APIs via plugins.
+- How to use several PhoneGap APIs via plugins

 ## Requirements